MinhChauNGUYEN/praatfig/README.md

 2. With vs without box or axes
  When drawing any object, there is an option is **Garnish**.
 If you select this option (correspoding to `"yes"` on the script), the box or the axis and the legends with will be created automatically which is good for drawing one single object.
 When you would like to combine two or more than two objects (spectrogram + audio + pitch, for instance), it will be better to draw without **Garnish**, then later we can use command `Draw inner box` to make the box and set the axes and legends exaclty where and what we want.
 This way is cleanser and no conflict between objects.

 3. Save as `.eps` is highly recommended
+> An EPS file is a graphics file saved in the Encapsulated PostScript (EPS) file format.
+It may contain 2D vector graphics, bitmap images, and text.
+After saving the output figure with **.eps** format, we can easily clean up the figure by **Notepad++**.
+For instance, modify the legends, delete unnecessary index of automatic axes, etc.

 ## Futher references
 1. For futher information of **Praat Picture** and so on, visit: http://www.fon.hum.uva.nl/praat/manual/Picture_window.html